abhishekd-tcs/2026/_posts/2026-04-27-style-representations.md

     subsections:
       - name: Insight I. The Failure of Generality in Disentanglement
       - name: Insight II.
 The Great Divergence-Machine Perception vs. Art History
       - name: Insight III.
-The Triumph of Synthesis in Perceptual Definitions
+The Triumph of Synthesizers in Perceptual Definitions
       - name: Insight IV.
 The Semantic Ceiling of Vision-Language Models
       - name: Insight V. The Hidden Geometry is Hierarchical
   - name: Conclusion-The Unresolved Play and the Path Forward